gvellut/jncep/README.md

 If the flag `--absolute` is passed, the range must be of the form `<part>:<part>` where each part number refers to the part number from the beginning of the series i.e. if the first volume in the series has 11 parts, then `12` is the same as `2.1` without the `--absolute` flag.

-### Font
+### Rare Unicode characters

 The tool copies into the EPUB the text obtained from J-Novel Club as is, simply adding a bit of styling.
-Depending on the font used by the ePub reader, some characters may not display.
+Depending on the font used by the ePub reader, some rare Unicode characters may not display.
 I have noticed it in a series where the string used as the scene separator is [♱](https://emojipedia.org/emoji/%E2%99%B1/) (East Syriac Cross): My Kobo eBook reader would not show it with any of the fonts present on the device.
 Using [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its web reader, gave the same result.
 It turns out it was only rendered in the web reader by a fallback font, which on my Mac is Menlo (a monospace font by Apple).
-A next version of the tool will try to provide a solution for this (without having to copy fonts to the eBook reader or embed fonts in the EPUB).
+This also happens with the Calibre EPUB reader.
+However, the iBooks reader app on macOS displays it.

+To solve this (without having to mess with fonts), by default, this character is replaced with "**".
+This behaviour can be overridden with the `-n` switch.
+Both the characters to replace and the replacement string are hardcoded.
+If another character is unable to display properly, [an issue can be filed](https://github.com/gvellut/jncep/issues) and it will be processed by the tool in a later version.

 ## track